 Epoxy flooring improves the concrete floor’s weight-bearing capacity, as well as its impact and abrasion resistance, while also providing static control protection to help withstand even the most extreme conditions typically found in biotech, food and beverage, chemical, and many other manufacturing operations.
 However, like polished concrete, epoxy also comes with its own disadvantages.
 In high traffic areas, epoxy tends to chip and develop scratches over time which doesn’t make it a great choice for high traffic areas as it can eventually fade and wear off.

-To learn more about ACS and our concrete polishing services, contact us today!
+To learn more about KansasCityConcrete and our concrete polishing services, contact us today!